hamudib12/Traveling-Fan-Problem/Readme.md

 ## Introduction

----

 ### What is the Traveling Fan Problem?

 The Traveling Fan Problem (TFP) is a unique optimization challenge inspired by the excitement and fervor surrounding major sporting events, particularly the FIFA World Cup.
 Imagine a passionate fan who dreams of attending every match of the tournament, which in this case, the FIFA World Cup 2026 held across multiple countries - the United States, Mexico, and Canada.
-Unlike previous World Cup where stadiums were relatively close (Longest distance to travel between World Cup Qatar 2022 is 55km), the 2026 edition presents a significant logistical challenge due to the vast distances between venues.
+Unlike previous World Cup where stadiums were relatively close (Longest distance to travel between World Cup Qatar 2022 stadiums was 55km), the 2026 edition presents a significant logistical challenge due to the vast distances between venues.
 The objective of the Traveling Fan Problem is to devise an efficient itinerary for our avid supporter, maximizing the number of matches attended while minimizing travel time and distance.

 ### Genetic Algorithm (GA) Overview

 To tackle the Traveling Fan Problem, we employ a Genetic Algorithm (GA), a powerful heuristic search technique inspired by the principles of natural selection and genetics.
-GAs are particularly well-suited for solving optimization problems where traditional exact methods become computationally infeasible, as is often the case with large-scale combinatorial problems like the Traveling Salesman Problem (TSP), which shares similarities with our Traveling Fan Problem.
+GAs are part of a broader class of algorithms known as Evolutionary Algorithms, which mimic the process of natural evolution to solve complex optimization problems.
+They are particularly well-suited for addressing optimization problems where traditional exact methods become computationally infeasible, as is often the case with large-scale combinatorial problems like the Traveling Salesman Problem (TSP), which shares similarities with our Traveling Fan Problem.

 In our implementation, the GA starts with a population of potential solutions, each representing a unique itinerary for our traveling fan.
 Through successive generations of evolution, involving processes such as selection, crossover, and mutation, the algorithm iteratively refines these solutions, gradually converging towards an optimal or near-optimal itinerary.
-By leveraging the power of evolution-inspired search, our GA offers a practical and scalable approach to addressing the complex logistical challenges posed by the Traveling Fan Problem.
+By leveraging the power of evolution-inspired search, our GA, as a part of evolutionary algorithms, offers a practical and scalable approach to addressing the complex logistical challenges posed by the Traveling Fan Problem.

----

 ## Problem Formulation

----

 The Traveling Fan Problem (TFP) is an optimization challenge centered around a passionate fan's desire to attend matches at multiple stadiums, typically during a major sports event such as the FIFA World Cup.
 The objective is to plan an itinerary that allows the fan to visit each stadium while minimizing travel distance.